Day Campus Program Scholarships

 The Lemuel Clingman Greene, Sr. Annual Scholarship – This fund was established in 1992 by Ezma Greene Martin, in remembrance and honor of her father, the late Lemuel Clingman Greene, Sr. First preference for this scholarship shall be to a family member.
 If no family member is attending Limestone, the award can be given to another individual.
 The individual needs to demonstrate the potential for service in church and community, who shows academic promise and who is exemplary in conduct.

-The Penni Oncken Griffin Social Work Scholarship – Established in 2005 by Limestone College President, Dr. Walt Griffin, in honor of his wife, Penni, who served as Director of the Social Work Program at Limestone.
+The Penni Oncken Griffin Social Work Scholarship – Established in 2005 by Limestone University President, Dr. Walt Griffin, in honor of his wife, Penni, who served as Director of the Social Work Program at Limestone.
 The scholarship is available to sophomores, juniors, and seniors with a minimum cumulative GPA of 2.5 and have been accepted into the Social Work program.
 Selection is based on need and academic merit.
 The scholarship may be renewed annually if a cumulative GPA of 2.5 is maintained and the student is involved with Social Work Department activities.
 The recipient will be selected by the Chair of the Social Work Department.
 Both Day and Extended Campus students are eligible.